 Chlorophyta abundance was homogenous between depths and sites when the mixing devices were not operating, reflecting the prevalence of low lake stability during this time.
-When the mixing devices were in operation, chlorophyte total abundance was significantly higher in the epilimnion compared to the hypolimnion at Site 1, but not at Site 2 (Table 2).
-This difference is primarily related to lower mean abundances of the colonial, non-motile chlorophyte species Dictyosphaerium sp. and Sphaerocystis sp. in the Site 1 hypolimnion.
+When the mixing devices were in operation, chlorophyte total abundance was significantly higher in the epilimnion compared to the hypolimnion at the mixing site (Site 1), but not at the control site (Site 2) (Table 2).
+This difference is primarily related to lower mean abundances of the colonial, non-motile chlorophyte species

+Dictyosphaerium sp. and Sphaerocystis sp. in the Site 1 hypolimnion.
 These reduced abundances are unlikely to be due to colony disruption during mixing, as colonies appeared intact during enumeration and individual cells would have remained viable (Brown pers. comm.).
 Similarly, increased turbidity or reduced light availability in the Site 1 hypolimnion can likely be discounted as these species display tolerance to low light levels (Reynolds et al. 2002).
 The generally low abundance of chlorophyte cells and lack of replicates increases the possibility that the observed difference between the Site 1 epilimnion and hypolimnion is an artificial result, not influenced by the aeration devices.
-For this reason, the significant differences reported for the cryptophytes (Table 2) can also be disregarded.
+For this reason, the significant differences reported for the cryptophytes (Table 2) should be disregarded.